“Education is the most powerful weapon which you can use to change the world.” -Nelson Mandela

 Thank you, Eleanor.
 We appreciate you!

-What Actually Makes a Good Language Teacher?
+How to Actually Be a Good Language Teacher?

 So, back to the main topic: what actually makes a good language teacher?
 Here are some of our top tips for you to shine, no matter what language you’re teaching: